microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Harnessing-GitHub-Copilot-with-CSharp/README.md

 ![Open Run and Debug panel and select BackEnd project](./030RunAndDebugTheBackEndProject.png)

 Now press Run and the project should build and run.
-Once the project is running we can test the original url using your codespace url and the original endpoint:
+Once the project is running, we can test the original Url using your Codespace url and the original endpoint:

 ```bash
 https://< your code space url >.app.github.dev/WeatherForecast